 Lori Mellinger is a former newspaper writer from East Texas, who, in the midst of a longtime addiction to pills and alcohol, and many other substances, was arrested for the final time and served two years on a six-year sentence in TDCJ.
 While in prison, Lori decided to make some drastic changes in her life and paroled to Abilene, TX, a city where she had no ties.
 It was there that she heard her calling: to help women in similar circumstances walk a path to freedom.
 Lori has been out of prison since September of 2015, and in that time, has worked with upwards of 600 women.
-She has extensive non-profit experience and does direct service now for a non-profit educational and entrepreneurship organization operating at the Coleman Unit, working with women inside and outside of prison.
+She has extensive non-profit experience.
 Reentry, and the obstacles and barriers, is her specialty and she uses both her training and her lived experience to help women walk into freedom, too.
-Lori serves on the steering committee of the Statewide Leadership Council, a coalition of the Texas Center for Justice and Equity, in Austin and is an active graduate and part of the Truth Be Told community.
-She is also active with the Austin Reentry Roundtable.
+Lori serves on the steering committee of the Statewide Leadership Council, a coalition of the Texas Center for Justice and Equity, and is also active with the Austin Reentry Roundtable.